devkcud/ploot/README.md

 > [!IMPORTANT]
 > This project is not meant to be used in production or any other kind of environment.
 It was created as a POC.
 Read more bellow.

 **Ploot** is a web server project written in Rust, primarily serving as a _[Proof of Concept (POC)](https://en.wikipedia.org/wiki/Proof_of_concept)_ rather than being production-ready.
-It's designed for experimental purposes and does not currently have plans for extensive development or deployment.
+It's designed for experimental purposes ~~and does not currently have plans for extensive development or deployment~~, I will continue to develop it.
+See moving section below.

+## ✈️ Moving

+I'm currently in the process of moving some projects/repositories over to my GitLab account, including this one.
+I plan to do more work there, experimenting with new features and exploring ideas I like and things I don't see (but I want lol) in other frameworks and web servers.

+> I've been using GitLab for a while, but I recently switched to GitHub because of a job change.
+However, I don't work there anymore.

 ## 📦️ Features